Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GJWUQ74NM/wonderful-forever">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G50UMNJ0V/a-bitter-decision">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Reunited with Gaou, Subaru joins his friends and disappears into the light.
-The Precures see<br>them off and then it’s time to say goodbye to Niko and Mey Mey before<br>they return to Niko Garden.</p>
+<p align="center">Much to his relief, Kanata manages to save Ren in the nick of time, but<br>he bangs his elbow in the process and shifting gears is now a problem.
+How<br>will he fare in the Peninsula race?</p>
 </td>
 </tr>
 </table>